Navid200/xDrip/docs/Starting-G6.md

 ## Starting Dexcom G6

 Please be patient and do not rush to tap on "Start Sensor" even if xDrip encourages you to.
-Please follow the steps exactly as stated below to avoid common issues.
+Please follow the steps exactly as stated below, in the specified sequence, to avoid common issues.
 If you see references here to functions you don't recognize, please have a look at [this](./Dexcom-Basics.md).

 If you have been using the Dexcom app, you need to disable it.
 You cannot have two mobile apps collecting from the same transmitter at the same time.